Duhscriptposter/no-2/README.md

-# no-2
+# YOUR A SKID

-#why are you even here skid
+why are you even here skid